bagustris/machinery-asd/README.md

 Execution time: 46.87 seconds
 ```

-If you want to evaluate MIMII dataset, then use argument `--dataset mimii`.
+If you want to evaluate the MIMII dataset, then use the argument `--dataset mimii`.
 If you want to use CCC loss function, then use argument `--loss ccc`.
-Finally there is an option to use reassigned spectrogram feature in addition to melspectrogram.
+Finally, there is an option to use reassigned spectrogram feature in addition to the melspectrogram.
 Use argument`--feature reassigned`.
-By default loss history, ditribution of errors and confusion matrix are not shown.
+By default, loss history, distribution of errors, and confusion matrix are not shown.
 Use argument`--plot` to show these figures.

 ```bash
 $ python baseline4.py --dataset mimii --loss ccc --feature reassigned